 Due to the COVID pandemic, the fund will also consider core costs to enable groups to continue to carry out activities that meet the fund’s focus.
 It will also consider projects that aim to relieve issues that have been exacerbated by COVID such as domestic violence and criminal exploitation.

 In addition to the completed application, applicants should provide a letter of support for the project, ideally from a PCSO (Police Community Support Officer), traffic community support officer or similar referee.

 NB: The donor has discretion to also commission applications.

-The next closing date is Monday 4th September 2017 but due to a limited budget the fund may close earlier when sufficient applications are received.
+The next closing date is 4pm on Friday 13 August 2021 but due to a limited budget the fund may close earlier when sufficient applications are received.